OpenWaterFoundation/owf-infomapper-coagtransfer/web/content-pages/about.md

 with financial support of the [Environmental Defense Fund (EDF)](https://www.edf.org/).
 Some additional resources are included in ***Supporting Data*** information products in order to point out limitations in the analysis and need for additional analysis.
-See the following:

-* Need to insert link(s) to report and other resourcess.

 This website and content published on the website use the following software: